pyroman1337/QCL-n2opocules/README.md

+## Welcome to QCL N2opocules

+This is a tools for assessing N2O isotopocule fluxes and quality assurance from QCL data.
+Its developped by the Sustainable Agroecosystem (SAE) group at ETH Zurich.

+Functions available:
+- N2O Flux Chamber Master script (prepare QCL rawdata, offset correction and dilution calibration, flux calculation)
+- Minimal required flux for reliable delta estimates

+## Installation
+...

+## References
+...

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/pyroman1337/QCL-n2opocules/edit/master/README.md) to maintain and preview the content for your website in Markdown files.